ppy/osu-wiki/wiki/Glossary/en.md

 On the other hand, it may be the creator who wants a few guest difficulties:

-- this (usually) is to give the mapset a "community effort" feel
+- to give the mapset a "community effort" feel
-- or simply because they don't want to create such difficulties by themselves
+- simply because they don't want to create such difficulties by themselves

 Guest difficulties are often requested by private messages in-game or via forum private messages.
 Guest difficulties can also be requested in the modding queues, especially those who are offering to do them.